TransposeData/docs/docs/sql/tables/protocol-layer/aggregate-bridge-events/bridge_events.md

 # Aggregate Bridge Events

-The `ethereum.bridge_events` table provides indexed views of all bridge transactions from or to a specified chain, and includes the other chain involved.
+The `bridge_events` table provides indexed views of all bridge transactions from or to a specified chain, and includes the other chain involved.
 All bridge events tables follow the same database schema presented below.
+Supported chains: `ethereum`.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |